abevoelker/blog/source/_posts/2012-07-13-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 ```

 Restart the server and visit [http://localhost:4567/customers][10] in your
-browser, and voila - you should see a big JSON array that contains every
+browser, and voilà - you should see a big JSON array that contains every
 customer in our database!
 If you're using Chrome I recommend the
 [JSONView][11] extension for improved readability.